Bug0writer/MAVs_Pose/README.md

-# Probabilistic MAV Pose Estimation for Aerial Docking
+# A Probabilistic Pose Estimation Framework for Micro Aerial Vehicles: Enabling Vision-Based Aerial Docking
 This repository contains the official implementation of our paper:
 **"A Probabilistic Pose Estimation Framework for Micro Aerial Vehicles: Enabling Vision-Based Aerial Docking"**.